 Spot two tigers, an elephant and a giraffe in these hand prints from Year 1 infants following a visit to Colchester Zoo.
-(Thank you to the children for drawings throughout this edition.)
+(Thank you to

 Make a dish of snow....
 (A recipe from A Book of Cookerie, 1594)

 Keep your fingers crossed we'll have some snow or you won't be able to try this!